redox-os/tfs/README.rst

     overhead.
 This means that you can revert any file into an earlier version, backing up the system automatically and without imposed overhead from copying.
+Data integrity
+    TFS, like ZFS, stores full checksums of the file (not just metadata), and on top of that, it is done in the parent block.
+That means that almost all data corruption will be detected upon read.
 Copy-on-write semantics
     Similarly to Btrfs and ZFS, TFS uses CoW semantics, meaning that no cluster is ever overwritten directly, but instead it is copied and written to a new